garagesteve1155/function_former/version2/README.md

 OpenAI / ChatGPT build

-For ff2_chatgpt.py:
+For ff_chatgpt.py:

-In ff2_chatgpt.py, pick the model name you want to use (e.g., gpt-4o), and then provide your API key.
+Run ff_chatgpt.py, pick the model name you want to use, and then provide your API key.